Chicago Stadium: "The Madhouse on Madison"

-In addition to the close-quartered, triple-tiered, boxy layout of the building, much of the loud, ringing noise of the fans could be attributed to the fabled 3,663-pipe Barton organ, boasting the world's largest theater organ console with 6 manuals (keyboards) and over 800 stops, and played by Al Melgard.
-Melgard played for decades during hockey games there, earning the Stadium the moniker "The Madhouse on Madison".
+In addition to the close-quartered, triple-tiered, boxy layout of the building, much of the loud, ringing noise of the fans could be attributed to the fabled 3,663-pipe Barton organ.
+It was estimated to have the total volume of 25 brass bands.
+The organ was considered to have the world's largest theater organ console with six manuals (keyboards) and over 800 stops.
+It was Harmon's intention that the massive organ would be needed to provide the music for whatever event was playing in the building.
+It was played by Al Melgard for decades during hockey games there, earning the Stadium the moniker "The Madhouse on Madison".

-For years, it was also known as "The Loudest Arena in the NBA", due to its barn-shaped features.
-When the Stadium closed in 1994 the organ was removed and prepared to be installed in the 19th hole museum.
+For years, the Stadium was also known as "The Loudest Arena in the NBA", due to its barn-shaped features.
+When the Stadium closed in 1994, the organ was removed and prepared to be installed in the 19th hole museum.
 Soon after the museum closed, sending the organ along with another theatre organ to a warehouse in Phoenix Arizona.
 In October 1996, a year after the stadium was razed, a propane tank explosion melted and destroyed both pipe organs, excluding the console.
 The organ is currently in the residence of Phil Maloof and is in good working condition with new pipes.

-In the Stanley Cup semifinals of 1971, when the Blackhawks scored a series-clinching empty-net goal in Game 7 against the New York Rangers, CBS announcer Dan Kelly reported, "I can feel our broadcast booth shaking!
+In the Stanley Cup semifinals of 1971, when the Blackhawks scored a series-clinching empty-net goal in Game seven against the New York Rangers, CBS announcer Dan Kelly reported, "I can feel our broadcast booth shaking!
 That's the kind of place Chicago Stadium is right now!"
 The dressing rooms at the Stadium were placed underneath the seats, and the cramped corridor that led to the ice, with its twenty-two steps, became the stuff of legend.
 Legend has it a German Shepherd wandered the bowels at night as "the security team."

 During the 1973 Stanley Cup Finals against Montreal, Blackhawks owner Bill Wirtz had the horn of his yacht (Kahlenberg Q-3) installed in the building, and had it sound after Blackhawks goals.
 This practice would, in the ensuing years, become commonplace in professional hockey.